The Logos: The Meletic Testament (Chapter 5 The Exile)

 171. The magistrate may have silenced your voice in the public square, but he cannot silence your echo, which moves through our minds like wind through reeds—gentle, persistent, impossible to grasp.

-172. I have gathered students—young, curious, and brave—who seek not certainty, but the courage to dwell in uncertainty, to ask questions that unsettle and illuminate.
+172. I have gathered students—young, curious, and brave—who seek not certainty, but the courage to dwell in uncertainty, to ask questions that unsettle and inspire.

 173. They ask of you often, and I answer with your letters, which I guard as precious texts—not of faith, but of reason, not of doctrine, but of dialogue.